ucn-triumf/autostat/README.md

 * If PT206 is below threshold and FPV201 is 100% open, then reset FPV201 to the value prior to the script changing its value
 * If at any point FPV201 or HTR204 are turned off, stop PID control
 * If at any point HTR204 has changed by more than 1 mA between control operations, then stop PID control
+* Added by Jeff:  If FPV203 and FPV209 are above 40% and all others below 40%, run.
+Otherwise exit (both when starting autopurify and while running).

 ### ODB settings (/Equipment/AutoPurify/Settings)
 * `P`: proportional control value